sneaker-rohit/jekyll-now/_posts/2017-05-25-Disable-Source-Routing.md

-Source Routing is a feature that allows the sender of the packet to specify the route that the destination must take while sending back an reply.
+Source Routing is a feature that allows the sender of the packet to specify the route that the destination must take while sending back a reply.
 Now, assume a situation that an attacker manages to inject a source routed packet into your network.
-The attacker might configure a malicious path for the packet and cause security issues.
+The attacker might configure a malicious path for the packet and cause security concerns for you.

 It is best to disable source rotuing.
 On Cisco routers, the source routing can be disabled by